Do short range correlations inhibit the appearance of the nuclear pasta?: ACKNOWLEDGMENTS

-{\it Acknowledgements.---} This work is a part of the project INCT-FNA Proc.
+This work is a part of the project INCT-FNA Proc.
 No. 464898/2014-5.
-D.P.M. is partially supported by Conselho Nacional de Desenvolvimento Cient\'ifico e Tecnol\'ogico (CNPq/Brazil) under grant 301155.2017-8 and M.R.P. is supported with a doctorate scholarship by Coordena\c c\~ao de Aperfei\c coamento de Pessoal de N\'ivel Superior (Capes/Brazil).
+D.P.M. is partially supported by Conselho Nacional de Desenvolvimento Cient\'ifico e Tecnol\'ogico (CNPq/Brazil) under grant 301155.2017-8 and M.R.P. is supported with a doctorate scholarship by partly by Coordena\c c\~ao de Aperfei\c coamento de Pessoal de N\'ivel Superior (Capes/Brazil) and partly by CNPq.
 The work is also supported by CNPq under Grants No. 312410/2020-4 (O.L.) and No. 308528/2021-2 (M.D.).
 O.L. and M.D. also acknowledge Funda\c{c}\~ao de Amparo \`a Pesquisa do Estado de S\~ao Paulo (FAPESP/Brazil) under Thematic Project 2017/05660-0 and Grant No. 2020/05238-9.
+O.~L. is also supported by FAPESP under Grant No. 2022/03575-3 (BPE).
+This study was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior – Brasil (CAPES) – Finance Code 001 - Project number 88887.687718/2022-00 (M.D.).